drcandacemakedamoore/cleanX/README.md

         """

-### One to run to make a dataframe of pics in a folder (assuming they all have the same 'label'/diagnosis):
+### Run to make a dataframe of pics in a folder (assuming they all have the same 'label'/diagnosis):

 def dataframe_up_my_pics(directory, diagnosis_string):